Real Unión: History

 Real Unión were among the early pioneering Spanish football teams and, along with fellow Basque clubs Athletic Bilbao, Real Sociedad and Arenas Club de Getxo were founding members of La Liga, in 1928.

 The club was formed in 1915 following the merger of Irún Sporting Club and Racing Club de Irún.
 The former was founded in 1902 as Irún Foot-Ball Club, changing its name in 1907.
 The latter, formed in 1908, had already won the 1913 Copa del Rey, beating Athletic Bilbao 1–0 in a replayed final.
 The club was briefly known as Unión Club Irún before Alfonso XIII gave the club royal approval, but during the Second Spanish Republic the club reverted to this name.

 Real Unión then won the Copa del Rey a further three times, beating Real Madrid in 1918 and again in 1924 (with former Derby County and England striker Steve Bloomer acting as their coach).
-In 1927 they defeated Arenas Getxo in the first all-Basque final.
+In 1927, they defeated Arenas Getxo in the first all-Basque final.
 The latter two finals both ended in 1–0 victories, with José Echeveste netting the winner on both occasions.
-In 1922 they were runners-up, losing 5–1 to FC Barcelona.
-In 1930 they participated in the Coupe des Nations in Geneva, Switzerland, a predecessor of the UEFA Champions League since the champions of all major European football nations were invited, although it has never been entirely clear why Unión was invited as they had finished sixth in the 1929–30 La Liga.
+In 1922, they were runners-up, losing 5–1 to Barcelona.
+In 1930, they participated in the Coupe des Nations in Geneva, Switzerland, a predecessor of the UEFA Champions League since the champions of all major European football nations were invited, although it has never been entirely clear why Unión was invited as they had finished sixth in the 1929–30 La Liga.
 Nonetheless, they were eliminated in the quarter-finals by Slavia Prague.
 The club was relegated from La Liga in 1932.

 In 1920, when Spain made their international debut at the Olympic Games, the club provided the squad with two players—Eguiazábal and Patricio, the latter scoring Spain's first-ever goal in international football in a 1–0 victory over Denmark on 28 August 1920.
 Another Real Unión player, René Petit, took part in the same Olympic Games with France.
 In the 70s and 80s, Spanish internationals Javier Irureta and Roberto López Ufarte began their career with the club.